go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 release version.

-reports an error in this situation.
-In general, go get
+go get reports an error in this situation.
+In general, go get reports

 an error when command line arguments different versions of the same module,